 The South Mountain Research Corps (SMRC) is seeking opportunities to support academic and student-focused research in environmental sciences, forestry, agriculture, cultural and historic resources, geology, geography, and land use planning.
-Linked here are four PDF documents that list potential inventory, research, and monitoring priorities that could be conducted on public or private lands within the South Mountain landscape.
+Linked below is the grant packet document that lists potential inventory, research, and monitoring priorities that could be conducted on public or private lands within the South Mountain landscape.

 The documents are organized by general program area.
 The potential projects listed are the result of priorities expressed by researchers and agencies, as well as community feedback over the last six months.
 More detailed problem statements for each potential project are available upon request, and there is a contact name and email attached to each one.

-This year the SMRC will award grants of up to $3,000.00 for research projects that help address our research priorities.
+This year the SMRC will accept applications for research projects that help address our research priorities within the range of $1,000 to $5,000.
+Previous projects have averaged around $3,000.
 Priority will be given to proposals that address the research priorities, to proposals that are multidisciplinary in scope, and to proposals that help students develop the skills and expertise necessary for successful careers in land and resource management.

 Some important details to include regarding the proposals and grants: